What You Should Know About Acupuncturists and Their Services

 How do I locate an acupuncturist?

-You may also call professional organizations for assistance in identifying member providers.
 The State Board for Acupuncture cannot refer you to a practitioner.

 What questions should individuals with disabilities ask about accessing services?